baumato/JobBuilder/README.md

 ### Build and schedule a job that does not run concurrently

-Creates a job that runs not concurrently and that reports all changes to the given jobChangeListener.
+Creates a job that does not run concurrently and that reports all changes to the given jobChangeListener.

 ```java
 Job myJob = Jobs.builder()